 The main difficulty is that pre-1870 estimates of saving and investment flows are too fragile to be used in wealth accumulation decompositions.
-With very low growth, any error in the netof-depreciation saving rate s can make a big difference in terms of predicted steady-state wealth-income ratio $\beta = \frac{s}{\sigma}$.
-In preindustrial societies where g $\approx 0.5-1\%$, whether the net saving rate is s = 5%or s = 8% is going to matter a lot.
+With very low growth, any error in the net-of-depreciation saving rate s can make a big difference in terms of predicted steady-state wealth-income ratio $\beta = s/g$.
+In preindustrial societies where $g \approx 0.5 - 1\%$, whether the net saving rate is s = 5% or s = 8% is going to matter a lot.
 Historical estimates suggest that there was substantial investment going on in traditional societies, including in the rural sector.
 Annual spendings on land improvement (drainage, irrigation, afforestation, etc.) alone could be as large as 3-4% of national income.
-This suggests that a large fraction of total agricultural land value in eighteenthcentury United Kingdom and France actually derived from past investment.
-In all likelihood, the "pure land value" (i.e., the value of land before any improvement, as it was discovered at prehistoric times) was much less than four years of national income.
-Some eighteenth-century estimates tend to suggest that it was around one year of national income.57 Saving and investment series are unfortunately not sufficiently reliable to definitively address the question.
+This suggests that a large fraction of total agricultural land value in 18th century U.K. and France actually derived from past investment.
+In all likelihood, the "pure land value" (i.e., the value of land before any improvement, as it was discovered at prehistoric times) was much less than 4 years of national income.
+Some 18th century estimates tend to suggest that it was around 1 year of national income.57 Saving and investment series are unfortunately not sufficiently reliable to definitively address the question.
 The residual "pure land" value could be less than 0.5 year, or up to 1.5 years of national income.